Gunasekaran-143/Git-Github/README.md

 git commit -m "first commit"

 # Push the repository to GitHub
-git remote add origin https://github.com/ihechikara/git-and-github-tutorial.git git branch -M main git push -u origin main
+git remote add origin "".git
+git branch -M main
+git push -u origin main

 # uses of push command
-the first command git remote add origin https://github.com/ihechikara/git-and-github-tutorial.git creates a connection between your local repo and the remote repo on Github.
+the first command git remote add origin "".git creates a connection between your local repo and the remote repo on Github.

 The second command git branch -M main changes your main branch's name to "main".
 The default branch might be created as "master", but "main" is the standard name for this repo now.